 Today, I will tell you how they work, how you can use them and which oils you should choose.

-Top 7 Essential Oils for Plantar Fasciitis on the Market – 2020 Reviews
+Top 7 Essential Oils for Plantar Fasciitis on the Market – 2021 Reviews

 If you want a pure, natural, handcrafted, therapeutic grade essential oil that is FDA approved, you can always count on the Handcraft Blends.

 Their lavender oil is tested by an independent lab to determine there are no fillers or additives.

 The manufacturer recommends you to mix lavender with Bergamot, Cedarwood, Clary Sage, Clove, Geranium, Lemon, Helichrysum, Neroli, Rose and Rosemary, Patchouli, Sandalwood or Vetiver for optimal results.

 It is relaxing, and it will help you treat burns, prevent lice and repel various bugs.

 However, you will notice that in comparison to other brands, this lavender oil is not very potent.

 The one that comes from Eden’s Garden is packed in a glass amber bottle and comes with a pipette dropper to help you find the right dosage for yourself.

 The product is GC and MS certified and the manufacturer offers four different sizes you can choose between - 5 mL, 10 mL, 30 mL, and 120 mL.

 It offers many medicinal benefits, and you can learn more about them in a booklet that comes with a product.

 The drops come out of pipette nicely, and the oil has a quite potent aroma.

 Still, it doesn't smell like fresh ginger and has a turpentine undertone, which might irritate your nostrils.

 It will provide you with warm and calming support to help you reduce acute and chronic pain.

 The oils are stored in a temperature sensitive room with minimal light, which means they are as fresh as possible once they arrive at your doorstep.

 Turmeric is famous for its inflammation and pain combating properties, which means it can be beneficial for people with plantar fasciitis.

 It is potent, and you can mix it with many different carrier oils.

 Regarding turmeric oil downsides, you should know that it is yellow and it will probably stain your clothes.

 Maple Holistic swears by their pure, cold-pressed grapeseed oil and if you are not 100% satisfied with it, they offer the full no-questions-asked refund.